immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **The constraint:** Maintain 99.9%+ availability with the system remaining operational even when individual components fail.
 All planned operations (deployments, schema changes, configuration updates) must be zero-downtime.

+**Driver 4: Signal Availability (Privacy-First Reality)**

+**Why this matters:** AdTech in 2024/2025 is defined by **signal loss**.
+Third-party cookies are dying (Chrome Privacy Sandbox), mobile identifiers are restricted (iOS ATT), and privacy regulations (GDPR, CCPA) limit data collection.
+The assumption that rich "User Profiles" are always available via stable `user_id` is increasingly false.

+The traditional ad tech stack assumed: request arrives → look up user → personalize ad.
+This breaks when:
+- **iOS (ATT)**: Only [~50% of users opt-in](https://www.appsflyer.com/company/newsroom/pr/att-data-findings/) to tracking globally (varies significantly by region: Germany 20%, UAE 50%), and dual opt-in drops to ~27%
+- **Chrome (Privacy Sandbox)**: Third-party cookies replaced with Topics API (coarse interest signals)
+- **Safari/Firefox**: Third-party cookies blocked entirely since 2020
+- **New users**: No historical data available regardless of consent

+**The constraint:** Design for **graceful signal degradation**.
+The system must serve relevant, revenue-generating ads across the full spectrum: from rich identity (logged-in users with full history) to zero identity (anonymous first-visit).
+This isn't an edge case - it's 40-60% of traffic on mobile inventory.

+**Impact on architecture:** The User Profile Service becomes a **dual-mode system** - identity-based enrichment when available, contextual-only targeting as the primary fallback.
+ML models must be trained on contextual features (page content, device type, time of day, geo) as first-class signals, not afterthoughts.
+Revenue expectations must account for lower CPMs on contextual-only inventory (typically 30-50% lower than behaviorally-targeted inventory, though conversion efficiency can be comparable).

 **When These Constraints Conflict:**

-These three drivers sometimes conflict with each other.
+These four drivers sometimes conflict with each other.
 For example, ensuring financial accuracy may require additional verification steps that add latency.
 Maximizing availability might mean accepting some data staleness that could affect billing precision.
+Signal availability constraints may force simpler models that reduce revenue optimization.

 When trade-offs are necessary, we prioritize:

-**Financial Accuracy > Availability > Latency**
+**Financial Accuracy > Availability > Signal Availability > Latency**

-Rationale: Legal and trust issues from billing errors have longer-lasting impact than temporary downtime; downtime has more severe consequences than slightly slower ad delivery.
-Throughout this post, when you see architectural decisions that seem to sacrifice latency or availability, they're usually protecting financial accuracy.
+Rationale: Legal and trust issues from billing errors have longer-lasting impact than temporary downtime; downtime has more severe consequences than privacy-compliant degradation; serving a slightly less personalized ad is better than timing out.
+Throughout this post, when you see architectural decisions that seem to sacrifice latency or personalization, they're usually protecting financial accuracy or privacy compliance.

 ### Non-Functional Requirements: Performance Modeling